-multilinear model imagines an exponential-size collection of "groups" $\{G_S\}$, where the subscript S denotes a subset $S \subseteq \{1, 2, ..., k\}$.
+Notions of Security and attacks.
+In this work, we focus on arguing security against a large class of natural algebraic attacks, captured in the generic multilinear model.
+Intuitively speaking, the generic multilinear model imagines an exponential-size collection of "groups" $\{G_S\}$, where the subscript S denotes a subset $S \subseteq \{1, 2, ..., k\}$.
 Each of these groups is a separate copy of \mathbb{Z}p , under addition, for some fixed large random prime p.
 The adversary is initially given some collection of elements from various groups.
-However, the only way that the adversary can process elements of these groups is through access to an oracle \mathcal{M} that performs the following three operations4:
+However, the only way that the adversary can process elements of these groups is through access to an oracle \mathcal{M} that performs the following three operations5: